CloudI/CloudI/src/lib/cgroups/README.markdown

   `systemd.unified_cgroup_hierarchy=1` can be used (with systemd >= `v226` and kernel >= `4.2`) or
   `cgroup_no_v1=all` can be used (with kernel >= `4.6`).
+* Any non-root use should only use `cgroups:update/4` with more limited controllers (memory, pids, possibly cpu and/or io) and all OS pids added elsewhere as root

 Author
 ------